hiimlex/leux/docs/src/pages/Input/input.md

 #### State

-Use the `state` prop to control the field states.
+Use the `state` prop to control the field state.

 <div>
 <InputStatePreview>